mediathekview/MServer/CONTRIBUTING.md

 ## I Have a Question

-This repository is the MServer which are the crawler to get the information from the Öffentlich-Rechtliche.
+This repository is for MServer which is the crawler part of MediathekView to get information from Öffentlich-Rechtliche.
 If you have a question to MediathekView or MediathekviewWeb use the [Forum](https://forum.mediathekview.de).

 If you have a question to one of the crawlers or how the code works, create an issue or also use the [Forum](https://forum.mediathekview.de).